ATD 1-LAW

 Deferred payment

-TRUE OR FALSE: In conditional sale agreement, the buyer that gives you the option to own the item at the end of the agreement, whereas, in a hire purchase agreement, the buyer automatically own the item once the finance has been repaid in full.
+TRUE or FALSE: In a conditional sale agreement, the buyer gives you the option to own the item at the end of the agreement, whereas, in a hire purchase agreement, the buyer automatically owns the item once the finance has been repaid in full.

 True